 7 Tips When Choosing a Hummingbird Feeder

-There are two basic types of hummingbird feeder; the dish or the bottle.
+There are two basic types of hummingbird feeders; the dish and the bottle.

-Dish feeders (also referred to as saucer feeders) hold the nectar in the saucer below the feeding ports.
-It’s a straightforward design, just pour the nectar into the dish, put the top back on and let the hummingbirds start drinking!
+Dish feeders (also called saucer feeders) hold the nectar in the saucer below the feeding ports.
+It’s a straightforward design, pour the nectar into the dish, put the top back on, and let the hummingbirds start drinking!

 The main advantages to the dish feeders are they are EASY to clean and tend not to have as many leaking problems.

-Bottle feeders (also referred to as tube or vacuum feeders) resemble a bottle (hence the name!).
+Bottle feeders (also called tube or vacuum feeders) resemble a bottle (hence the name!).
 The nectar is held above the feeding ports and lowers as more of the nectar is eaten.

-2. Perches: Give your hummingbirds a place to rest!
+Tip #2: Give your hummingbirds a place to rest with perches!

 It’s not a requirement, but hummingbirds seem to enjoy having a place to sit and eat.